Shogi Shogi

 Rules

 A significant difference from Chess but similar to its Crazyhouse variant is that you can drop captured pieces onto the board as a move.
-There are a few restrictions to dropping notably with pawns, which are discussed later, but otherwise pieces can be generally dropped anywhere.
+There are a few restrictions to dropping, notably with pawns, but otherwise, pieces can generally be dropped anywhere.
 Additionally, almost all pieces can be promoted.
 Pieces are promoted upon entering the promotion zone / enemy camp (last three ranks) or moving a piece already in the enemy camp.
 The piece will then flip over.
 Captured promoted pieces are returned to their unpromoted side when added to your hand.

 Pieces

 This guide will be based on the internationalized set.
-Traditional sets use Chinese characters, kanji, and piece sets come in either a full 2-kanji form, a 1-kanji abbreviated form.
+Traditional sets use Chinese characters, kanji, and piece sets come in either a full 2-kanji form or a 1-kanji abbreviated form.
 As it is now, knowledge of the kanji will be required if you want to utilize all English resources.

 In general, shogi pieces are much more restricted than chess pieces.
 Minor pieces (i.e. not the rook or bishop) often move forward and not so much backwards.